 The National Association of Social Workers Code of Ethics provides the core values and imperatives of the profession.
 It gives guidance to the design of our curriculum and to the field work that confirms a social worker's place as a professional.

-Therefore, we have placed the Code here as a resource and a reminder of our task and our principles.
-The Code was taken from: https://www.socialworkers.org/about/ethics.
+We have included a link to the Code here as a resource and a reminder of our task and our principles: NASW Code of Ethics